HaoWuLab-Bioinformatics/iPro-WAEL/README.md

 The file "CNN.py" is the code of the CNN model.
 The file "Weighted_average.py" is the code of the weighted average algorithm.
 The file "main.py" is the code of the entire model.
+The file "feature_code.py" is the code used to extract word2vec features.

+## Dependency
+Python 3.6
+keras  2.3.1
+tensorflow 2.0.0
+sklearn
+numpy
+h5py

+## Usage
+First, you should extract features of promoters, you can run the script to extract word2vec-based features as follows:
+`python feature_code.py`
+The extraction of other features is done using iLearnPlus [1].
+Then run the script as follows to compile and run iPro-WAEL:
+`python main.py`
+## Reference
+1. Chen Z, Zhao P, Li C, et al. ILearnPlus: A comprehensive and automated machine-learning platform for nucleic acid and protein sequence analysis, prediction and visualization.
+Nucleic Acids Res.
+2021; 49:1–19